zuzanapiarova/philosophers/README.md

 Mandatory part: philo/ - each philosopher is a thread, forks are placed between philosophers represented by mutexes Bonus part: philo_bonus/ - each philosopher is a process, forks are placed in the middle of the table represented by a semaphore

+## PROBLEM DESCRIPTION
+- One or more philosophers sit at a round table.
+There is a large bowl of spaghetti in the middle of the table.
+- The philosophers alternatively eat, think, or sleep.
+While they are eating, they are not thinking nor sleeping; while thinking, they are not eating nor sleeping; and, of course, while sleeping, they are not eating nor thinking.
+- There are also forks on the table.
+There are as many forks as philosophers.
+- Because serving and eating spaghetti with only one fork is very inconvenient, a philosopher takes their right and their left forks to eat, one in each hand.
+- When a philosopher has finished eating, they put their forks back on the table and start sleeping.
+Once awake, they start thinking again.
+The simulation stops when a philosopher dies of starvation.
+- Every philosopher needs to eat and should never starve.
+- Philosophers don’t speak with each other.
+- Philosophers don’t know if another philosopher is about to die.
+- No need to say that philosophers should avoid dying

+We have to come up with an algorithm that keeps them  when the time received as arguments allows it, preventing deadlocks and data races.

 ## 1. COMPILATION
 Compiling Mandatory Part: make -C philo/
 Compiling Bonus Part: make -C philo_bonus/